Do you love playing video games? Do you enjoy making money?

 Part of enabling this commitment is assuring the gamer can financially satisfy their basic living needs.
 Okay, maybe some of their needs aren't so “basic,” but you get the picture.

-Many gamers will receive PayPal donations because viewers want to learn and replicate the tips and tricks the player uses.
+Many viewers will send PayPal donations because they want to learn and replicate the tips and tricks the player uses.

 Practical Tips To Increase Revenue When Live Streaming

 As we mentioned above, thinking of gaming as performance art is the best way to grasp how to achieve the most success.
 Live stream gamers need to be engaging.